 Discuss the College Before Graduation Program with your parent/guardian.
 Meet with your counselor to determine if the courses you want to take will work with your high school schedule.
 If you are not sure which courses to take, reach out to MSU for more direction on career pathways.

-Complete the 'College Before Graduation Agreement' which must be signed by you, your parent/guardian, and your high school counselor.
-This needs to be completed every semester.
+Complete the BVSD District 'College Before Graduation Agreement' which must be signed by you, your parent/guardian, and your high school counselor.
+When you have the signatures, your counselor will submit the form to the Career and College Connections office.
+This Agreement needs to be completed every semester.

 Turn in your course schedule to your high school counselor.
 Continue to communicate with your counselor and parents/guardian on your progress.
 We want you to be successful, so if you are struggling with the course, let us know early on so we can help you to find the support you need.

-- Buy your textbooks and pay any of the student fees required.
+Buy your textbooks and pay any of the required student fees.

 If you have specific, individual needs (i.e. 504 or IEP), you must contact MSU's Office of Disability Services to learn about how your needs will be met.
 Accommodations provided at the high school may not be allowed as reasonable accommodations at the college level.
 Please do this as soon as possible so that accommodations are in place when classes start.
 For more information from the Colorado Department of Education please click here.

 The Writing Center is an amazing resource for students and they will help with any writing assignment at any stage of the writing process.
 Students can make an appointment or utilize their Doc Drop system.

 Students who complete all of the steps required to sign up (see above) and who are approved, will have their tuition paid for by BVSD.
 BVSD will also pay the fees associated with the courses.
 If you would like assistance covering the cost of books, please contact CareerandCollege@bvsd.org.